mof-selvi/hpclab-tunneling/README.md

-# crate a file named start.sh
+# crate a file named tunnel.sh
 ```
 nano tunnel.sh
 ```

-# put these into it:
+## put these into it:
 ```
 #!/bin/bash
+if ! pgrep -x node >/dev/null
+then
-lt --subdomain {yourusername}-hpc --port 8889 > tunneling.log 2>&1 &
+    lt --subdomain {yourusername}-myhpc --port 8889 > tunneling.log 2>&1 &
+fi
 ```